The most convenient way to make use of surplus solar energy is to store it and consume it later.

 Virtual and physical battery comparison

-To learn more about our battery system, we recommend you to read our blog article "A guide to the high capacity smart battery storage brAIn by FUERGY".
+To learn more about our battery system, we recommend you read our blog article "A guide to the high capacity smart battery storage brAIn by FUERGY".

 But for now, let's see which battery offers more benefits: